tohwsw/aws-ecs-workshop-console/Lab3-BlueGreen-Deployment-with-CodeDeploy/readme.md

 On your laptop, we will use the AWS CLI to create a new task definition for colorteller.
 This updates the colorteller image to output the color "green".

 Copy the content below and save it as **colorteller2.json**.
-Make sure to change the arn **arn:aws:iam::284245693010:role/ecsTaskExecutionRole** of **ecsTaskExecutionRole** to your own.
-The arn can be found in the role on the IAM console.
+Make sure to change account id 284245693010 to your own.

 ```
 {